BottomHoleAssemblyAnalysis/BHAtp.jl/README.md

 ## Introduction

 Part of the BottomHoleAssemblyAnalysis Github orcanizatioin.
+Updated config file.